Univers42/push-swap/README.md

 3. The recursion continues until all chunks are sorted.

 ### Greedy sort
 The algorithm is called greedy because it makes locally optimal choices at each step (e.g., choosing the element with the lowest cost to move) with the goall of achieving a globally eficient solution.
-It contrasts with the previously discussed `rec_chunk_sort`, which uses a recursive divide-and-conquer approach with chunk splitting.
+It contrasts with the previously discussed `sort_chunks`, which uses a recursive divide-and-conquer approach with chunk splitting.
 The greedy approach is simpler and often more intuitive, though it may not always produce the absolute minimum number of operation compared to chunk-based sort

 - `greedy_sort` : The main entry point, orchestrating the three phases of the algorithm.
 - `greedy_push_to_b` : moves element form stack A to Stack B, reducing stack A to 3 elemments and organizing Stack B